-- Class E: 2000cc to 3999cc Typical Backdraft and NASH cars. - The Backdraft Cars will run a class Championship for Backdrafts complying with the attached Appendix F below.
+NOTE: The Backdraft Cars will run a National Championship class called the National V8 Roadster Championship inside for Backdrafts complying with the attached Appendix F below.
 The SAES will apply the Backdraft Championship Regulations and re-score the Backdraft Championship post each race weekend's events.

-6.6 RESERVED
+6.6 1-Hour Dash